GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 To reassemble the graphic image transferred in this FTP communication, Change the Show and save data as dropdown to Raw and click the Save As button, select a target directory for the file, and set the file name to the one you found a few steps back.
 Click Save.

-- Q4.B (10 pts): Navigate to the target directory and open the file you saved in the previous step.
-Include the image in your report.
+- Q4.B (10 pts): Open a terminal and navigate to the target directory /home/ubuntu/ where you stored the file.
+Create a hash of the file using the md5sum command and the file.
+Type the hash in the answer box.

-*Clean-up: When youve finished examining the image you extracted, close your image viewer.
+*Clean-up: When you have finished examining the image you extracted, close your image viewer.
 Return to Wireshark to close the TCP Stream window and clear your display filter.

 Submission
 ==========